Manifold GCN: Diffusion-based Convolutional Neural Network for Manifold-valued Graphs: The l -step map and normal convex neighborhoods

 In particular, every step of the $\ell$-step map is well-defined. \end{corollary}

-By Corollary \ref{cor:1} a diffusion layer cannot run into trouble with a cut locus, if the bounding ball of an input graph is convex and the time parameter $t$ is smaller than some $a >0$.
-The next corollary tells us even more about the behavior of the $\ell$-step map.
+By Corollary \ref{cor:1}, a diffusion layer cannot run into trouble with a cut locus, if the bounding ball of an input graph is convex and the time parameter $t$ is smaller than some $a >0$.
+The following corollary tells us yet more about the behavior of the $\ell$-step map.

 \begin{corollary} Let the assumptions of Proposition~\ref{prop:convex_ball} be fulfilled.
 Then there exists $a > 0$ such that for all $t < a$

 \end{corollary}